AhamedMinhaj456/Noise-Addition-Otsu-Thresholding-and-Region-Growing-using-python/README.md

-# 🧠 Image Processing Assignment
+# EC7212 – Computer Vision and Image Processing - Take Home 02

 This repository contains Python implementations of: